RSDO-DS3/MultiCOMET/README.md

 ```
 python scripts/interactive/atomic_single_example.py --model_file MULTI_COMET_DATA/It50k_MaxE50/English/Eng_Model_It50k_maxE50.pickle --loader_path MULTI_COMET_DATA/It50k_MaxE50/English/Eng_Loader_It50k_maxE50.pickle
 ```
-As the module creates Tags for the events, they will be output to **COMETTags.json** in the project's root directory
+As the model creates Tags for the events, they will be output to **COMETTags.json** in the project's root directory
 ## Evaluating Models

 ## Built With